Chronology of the Second Manassas Campaign

 enough to finish building a bridge over the river, by

-General Edwin Sumner's corps departs Fort Monroe, heading
+General Edwin Sumner's Second Corps departs Fort Monroe, heading

 for Aquia Creek, where they arrive the next day.
 Only

-Major General Erasmus Keyes' corps is left on the
+Major General Erasmus Keyes' Fourth Corps is left on the

 Peninsula; it will stay there for the duration of the